strawhat19/Angular-Ionic-Calculator/README.md

 ## Usage

-You can view the deployed application at https://angular-ionic-calculator.web.app/
+You can view the deployed application at https://angular-ionic-calculator.herokuapp.com/ or https://angular-ionic-calculator.web.app/

 ## Installation